 A parent-teacher conference is a two-way exchange of information about a child.
 Parents play an important role in their child's education.
+Parents will be given the option to participate in a conference with teachers twice yearly, with the options of virtual, phone or in-person meetings.
 Parents are encouraged to attend to discuss with the teacher the child's interest, attitude, progress and concerns at home and/or school.

-Half-days are set aside in the school calendar for parent-teacher conferences.
-Parent Pickup and Bus students will begin dismissal at 12:00.
+Half-days are set aside in the school calendar for UPK-5 parent-teacher conferences.
+On half days for Kindergarten Students, bus students will begin dismissal at 12:10 and parent pick-ups will be dismissed at 12:00.
+UPK dismissal will be at 11:30.

-Conferences are scheduled for the following dates:
+Conferences for Kindergarten and UPK are scheduled for the following dates:

-December: 6, 7, 8, 9 March: 21, 22, 23, 24
+December: 5, 6, 7, 8 March: 19, 20, 21, 22